Healthdirect Free Australian health advice you can count on.

 What is personal hygiene for children?

-Your child needs to keep themselves clean to remain healthy and to feel good about themselves.
-Good personal hygiene will help boost their self-esteem and confidence.
+Your child needs to keep themselves clean to remain healthy.
+Learning about good personal hygiene will help boost their self-esteem and teach them life skills.

 Teaching your child good hygiene habits